 Kirk, 31, was the co-founder of Turning Point USA, a conservative organization that was instrumental in rallying young voters to the Republican Party and for President Donald Trump.

-My platform is very small, but that is what I’ve chosen to do today—to say it doesn’t matter whether you are liberal or a conservative on this issue: freedom of speech only works if both sides are free to exercise it without being gunned down—either by their censorious government or their angry countrymen.
+My platform is very small, but that is what I’ve chosen to do today—to say it doesn’t matter whether you are a liberal or a conservative on this issue: freedom of speech only works if both sides are free to exercise it without being gunned down—either by their censorious government or their angry countrymen.
+Without it, this isn’t America anymore.

 I have people who leave my website off and on for writing so harshly against Trump now that he has become president again, and they forget that I spent four years writing as harshly against Biden on a regular basis, and I had people leave my writing regularly when I wrote against Biden, too.
 We are a polarized nation where most people won’t stomach any view opposite of their own.
 I can sit down and have an enjoyable lunch with either staunch liberals or staunch conservatives (and do so regularly).
 That’s because I have lunch with the person, not with their party.

 I’m not a party man—not by a long shot.
 I stopped believing either political party even comes close to having the answers for us or that either party is more righteous than the other.
-Both are equally willing to spend us deep into debt.
+I have seen abundant examples of unrighteousness of the kind that most of us can agree about among the leaders of both.
+Both have proven equally willing to spend out nation deep into debt.
 In fact, both parties seem to be taking a divide-and-conquer approach to America.
-They seem intent upon growing by dividing us.
+They are intent upon growing by dividing us.

-I look for candidates who are smart, wise, fair, well-spoken, congenial, care about people, and diplomatic but willing to take stands, and I look for those who support as many of my somewhat conservative (but not always) values as I can find in one person but who are not locked into a school of thought but are open to saying viewpoints outside of any narrow party line.
-I don’t expect all of those things, but look for as many as I can find in one person.
+I look for candidates who are smart, wise, fair, well-spoken, congenial, care about people, and diplomatic but willing to take stands and to listen and think, and I look for those who support as many of my somewhat conservative (but not always) values as I can find in one person but who are not locked into a school of thought but are open to expressing viewpoints outside of any narrow party line.
+I don’t expect all of those things, but I look for as many as I can find in one person, and I tend to place qualities of individual character higher than ideology.

-Those kinds of people seem to be in extremely short supply, even though I have known people like that; and I blame the party system for that short supply because, with hundreds of millions of Americans at their disposal, surely either party could find some people who fit that description, but neither party comes up with that in my view.
-Because they both put party before country, I don’t have a party to vote for.
+Those kinds of people seem to be in extremely short supply, even though I have known people like that; and I blame the party system for that short supply because, with hundreds of millions of Americans at their disposal, surely either party could find some people who in large part fit that description, but neither party comes up with that in my view.
+Because they both put party before country and fill a clown car with candidates, I don’t have a party to vote for.

 When I heard people writing today in response to Kirk’s assassination things like, “This is why we need to stop being so nice to other side.
-This is where we have to do as they do and start killing them like they are trying to do to us,” I only think, first, When were you ever so nice to the other side? and, then, There goes America, itself, because killing people in self-defense is one thing, but killing them over their ideas, as this shooter apparently did, are two opposite reasons for owning a gun—at least, they are if the ideas you claim to be defending are those American ideals like freedom of speech and freedom of belief.
+This is where we have to do as they do and start killing them like they are trying to do to us,” I only think, first, When were was the person saying this ever so nice to the other side? and, then, There goes America, itself, because killing people in self-defense is one thing, but killing them over their ideas, as this shooter apparently did, are two opposite reasons for owning a gun.

-If you’re going to kill the other side just because it is the other side, and so you hate them, then you don’t believe in America at all … at least nothing like the America I grew up believing in and pledging my allegiance to.
-In the America of my more tender years, the ability to stand in public and do what Kirk did is the absolute core value that made America great—freedom of belief (including religion) and freedom to talk about those belief.
+If you’re going to kill the other side just because it is the other side, and, thus, you hate them, then you don’t believe in America at all … at least nothing like the America I grew up believing in and pledging my allegiance to.
+In the constitutional America of my more tender years, the ability to stand in public and do what Kirk did is the absolute core value that made America great—freedom of belief (including religion) and freedom to talk about those beliefs.
 Anyone who guns someone down for exercising those freedoms, isn’t defending America, they are dissolving it.
-They are taking it away from all of us.
+They are diminishing it.
+They are taking America away from all of us.

-There have been plenty of other times where assassinations were by extremists on the Right in the past, and there will be again; but the last few years are the first time in my life I’ve heard so many people on both sides, but especially the Right (maybe because I read more often there), and even among conservatives in my own extended family, talking about civil war like it is the answer to saving America’s values, rather than recognizing it is really the total shredding of those most sacred values.
+There have also been plenty of other times where assassinations or mass murders were by extremists on the Right in the past, and there will be again; but the last few years are the first time in my life I’ve heard so many people on both sides, but especially the Right (maybe because I read in that realm more often), and even among conservatives in my own extended family, talking about the need for civil war like it is the answer to saving America’s values, rather than recognizing that killing people over their bad ideas is really the total shredding of those most sacred values.

 If we have to kill the other side to win the culture wars, then we’ve just lost.
 So, today, I’ll enshrine the words of Mike Johnson above, even though he is not a man I find myself very often writing in support of.